AlexandraPukhova/QF-Python-Implementation-/README.md

 FINDRUN

 Theoretically, QF is capable of supporting more operations.
-Namely, Deletion, Resize (without having to re-hash the original keys), Merge two filters (without having to re-hash the original keys)
+Namely, Deletion, Resize and Merge two filters (without having to re-hash the original keys).

 ##  Sample Code